What is the SERP in 2020?

 More detailed recommendations are available on the official Google Image best practices page.

 To increase the chances of your page being displayed in advanced search results, you need to pay attention to keywords.
 It is advisable to occupy at least ten positions for the target query.
-You can find out your current organic or paid keywords and their positions in specialized services, such as SEMRush or Ahrefs.
+You can find out your current organic or paid keywords and their positions in specialized services, such as SEMRush.
 A list of organic keywords that are currently suitable or used for advanced Google search results and snippets can be displayed as a general list, indicating the category and number of keywords.

 When choosing a snippet of interest, you can see all the relevant keywords and their position in the ranking at the moment.